AdamSHA53/CARS-DATA-ANALYSIS/README.md

 - `Seats`: Number of seats in the car.
 - `Fuel_Type`: Type of fuel used by the car.
 - `Transmission`: Type of transmission (Automatic/Manual).
+- 'Dimensions' : Length,Breadth and width of the car

 ## Analysis
 The analysis includes the following steps: